YonatanReuvenIsraeli/Legacy-Batch-Files/README.md

 # Legacy Batch Files
-Batch files that do not currently have use.
+Batch files that may not currently have use.

 ## Batch Files
-- CrowdStrike Falcon KB5042421-KB5042426 Fix.bat v2.0.3
+- CrowdStrike Falcon KB5042421/KB5042426 Fix.bat v2.0.3